Copyright © 2016

 "Captain, I was looking for the Drum Sergeant.
 Is he here?"

-The first thing Thomas looked for was the new rank on Mister Sharpe.
+The first thing Thomas looked for was the new rank on Mister Grey.
 Sure enough he now wore the three pips of a Captain.
 Next he turned and looked at the thick set man with Sergeant stripes on the dark blue uniform of the Quartermasters store.

 "I'm the Drum Sergeant.
 I believe we have to discuss the extra tent."